mcdafydd/omw/README.md

 * Do not require network connectivity to fulfill primary functionality
 * Stay as lightweight as practical
 * (future) Provide an extensible API to the reporting functions
+* (future) Sychronize your timesheet to a backend to allow seamless sharing between devices

 This time-tracking tool was inspired by the [Ultimate Time Tracker](https://github.com/larose/utt).
 The original version (and this version at the moment) calls `utt` as an external dependency.